JamesHallowell/launchpad-pro-rs/README.md

 This will create the firmware image, `app.syx`, in the `build` directory.
 This can then be uploaded to the Launchpad Pro.
 Consult the [guide from the original repository](https://github.com/dvhdr/launchpad-pro#uploading-to-a-launchpad-pro) on how to do this.

-# Gettings Started
+# Getting Started

 ## Examples

-A basic example application can be found in the `examples` directory to help you get started.
+A simple example application can be found in the `examples` directory to help you get started.

 ### Game of Life

-A simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 To build it for the Launchpad Pro run:

 ```
 $ cargo sysex --example life